galaxyproject/galaxy-hub/content/news/2024-11-18-gta-summary/index.md

 ## Feedback

-If you participated to the event, it is not too late to let us know about your experience by filling the [feedback form](https://forms.gle/QxJ611JYfm5Uqq998).
+If you participated in the event, it is not too late to let us know about your experience by filling out the [feedback form](https://forms.gle/QxJ611JYfm5Uqq998).
 This will allow us to make the next events even better!

 ## Next Galaxy Training Academy event